brickcap/openresty_examples/book.md

 **Why refrain from using global variables?**

 Openresty is based on the principle of request isolation.
-Any request that goes to a location block say `location /one{}` is independant from the request that goes to the `location /two{}`.
+Any request that goes to a location block say `location /one{}` is independent from the request that goes to the `location /two{}`.
 Every request handler has it's own set of global variables that are deleted at the end of the request cycle.
+This means that if you declare a variable as global in a location block that global variable will be inaccessible from another location block.
+Since as we discussed above each location block has it's own set of global variables that are isolated from each other.

 **When does it make sense to use global varialbes?**